ebellocchia/bip_utils/readme/electrum_v2_mnemonic.md

 ## Electrum V2 mnemonics

 Electrum V2 mnemonics are the current mnemonic type used by Electrum.\
-There 4 type of V2 mnemonics (all supported):
+There are 4 types of V2 mnemonics (all supported):
 - Standard
 - Segwit
 - Standard 2FA